code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

 entities of the XML specification that represent special characters.

-In order to have one of the five predefined entities rendered in any legend, title or axis label, use the ring `&name;`.
+In order to have one of the five predefined entities rendered in any legend, title or axis label, use the string `&name;`.
 Refer to the following table for the name of the character to be rendered:

 <table>
 <caption id="smgr_table_xml_spe_sym">Special symbols of the XML specification</caption>